Zchandev/4chan-ios-mobile-app-iChan/README.md

 2. Altstore

 - Download Altstore https://altstore.io and install it in your iPhone or iPad
-- Download this app in ipa file: https://zchan.app/download/ios/iChan.ipa
+- Compile this project and get .ipa file
 - Open Altstore app and select the ipa to install

 ### Install Zchan on Android